layumi/Person_reID_baseline_pytorch/tutorial/README.md

 ## Ubuntu Usage
 **If the machine has installed cuda toolkit and nvidia driver (like our school desktops), you do not need any root permission, like sudo, during our tutorial.
 If you are using your own machine, I suggest to see this answer to install cuda first. https://askubuntu.com/questions/1077061/how-do-i-install-nvidia-and-cuda-drivers-into-ubuntu**

-Assuming you have an Ubuntu Window System,
+Assuming you have an Ubuntu Desktop System,

 Press `Ctrl+Alt+T` to open a new terminal.